 headed by Elizabeth O'Shea which draws on lawyers from each of the

 firms different practice areas, providing access to the some of the

 Key areas of practice:

 Examples of how Maurice Blackburn's Social Justice Practice has

-assisted organisations and individuals are listed below.
+assisted organisations and individuals are listed on the left.

 Maurice Blackburn welcomes applications for assistance.
 These

 should be directed to Elizabeth O'Shea.